PimenoffV/Sewage_scan/README.md

 # Sewage_scan
-Metagenomic pipeline to scan sewage water metagenomes for the known pathogens
+Metagenomic pipeline to scan sewage water metagenomes for the known pathogens.